mfriedrichs10/mfriedrichs/README.md

 A for-loop is created to evaluate the accuracy score of each learning algorithm as features are added to the dataset. <br>

-- As an example, loop 1 will calculate the average accuracy achieved by the Logistic Regression model with only 1 feature (column).
+- As an example, loop 1 will calculate the average accuracy achieved by the machine learning model with only 1 feature (column).
 Loop 2 will calculate the average accuracy with 2 features (columns) selected.
 Loop 3 will calculate based on 3 columns.
 And so on until a total of 44 iterations are run, one for each feature variable. <br>

 Using 10-fold cross validation, the accuracy scores for each iteration will be captured, and once complete, the average score for each iteration will be calculated and plotted to observe the results.